-Russia Investigations: Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill

 Facebook and Twitter will play ball.
 Google, not so much

-The two titans of social media said Wednesday they'll send representatives to a Nov.
+The two titans of social media said Wednesday that they'll send representatives to a Nov.
 1 hearing before the Senate Intelligence Committee.
 Search behemoth Google, however, hasn't said whether it will accept the invitation from members of Congress.
 More from Recode.

 Meaning what?
 Big Tech is walking a tightrope.
-It wants to stay on Congress' good side, but these companies do not want onerous new regulation or legislation — and they don't want to be made the scapegoat for the way Russian influence-mongers might have used their services.
+It wants to stay on Congress' good side, but these companies do not want onerous new regulation or legislation — and they don't want to be made the scapegoat for the way Russian influencemongers might have used their services.
 So although Facebook and Twitter say they'll send people to this hearing, it probably won't be their famous CEOs, and whoever does show up may well be on their guard.